spatialcurrent/gotmpl/README.md

 | windows | amd64 |
 | linux | arm64 |

-Pull requests to support other platforms are welcome!
+Pull requests to support other platforms are welcome!  **gotmpl** parses its context from environment variables and positional arguments.
+The template is read from stdin.
 See the [examples](#examples) section below for usage.

-**Note**: Since Go's native template engine behavior is to add the piped value to the end of the positional argument array, **gotmpl** reorders the piped value to the beginning of the argument array, so **go-adaptive-functions** can be used.
-This leads to a more seamless pattern, particularly for functions such as `split`, `join`, etc.

 **Go**